nourome/PixaCloneAndroid/README.md

 You need to create a developer account at their website for your own developer key

-The app was developed using Android Jetpack new MVVM architecture, Kotlin, ReactiveX and realm database
+This app was developed using Android Jetpack new MVVM architecture, Kotlin, ReactiveX and realm database

+This app was ported from iOS version avariable on [PixaClone iOS app](https://github.com/nour7/PixaClone)

 Released under MIT license